 GEORGIA MUSIC GRANT GUIDELINES

 In support of its mission, the Georgia Music Foundation’s annual Georgia Music Grant program offers grants for music education, preservation and outreach projects demonstrating need, potential impact on a school, program or community, and the capacity to responsibly manage project operations and finances.
-Due to COVID’s impact on Georgia Music Foundation fundraising activities in 2020 and 2021, the application process for music programs taking place in 2022 has been postponed.
-Further information and instructions are expected in early fall 2021.
+Due to COVID’s impact on Georgia Music Foundation fundraising activities, the application process for music programs taking place in 2022 has been postponed.
+Please submit your email address above if you’d like to receive updated information on the application process as soon as it is available.

 Applications will only be considered from Georgia-based non-profit organizations with IRS 501(c)3 status, or from public, private or charter schools in Georgia serving grades K-12.